 As your little one begins to grow, we’ll provide them with a more thorough appointment that may include a professional cleaning as well as a checkup.
 Our goal is to give your little one the knowledge and tools they need to take care of their smiles and build healthy habits at an early age.
 Not only does this encourage them to brush and floss regularly, but it also provides them with a great foundation to reduce their oral health risks as adults.

-At Lifetime Dental, we don’t just provide checkups and cleanings.
+At Lifetime Dental of Gainesville, we don’t just provide checkups and cleanings.
 We also offer a great preventive dental solution for children called fluoride treatment.
 It’s completely painless and fast and helps strengthen their enamel to protect their growing pearly whites from common issues among children, such as cavities and early tooth loss.
 Although we’ve labeled this as a “kid-friendly” treatment, it’s also great for adults as well!

 We strive to provide your child with all of the tools they need to keep their teeth and gums healthy throughout their life.
 As a parent, you’re often their primary source of information as well as an oral health mentor.
 Here are some tips to help your child keep their mouth healthy at home: